frida/frida-website/_docs/javascript-api.md

     `and(rhs)`, `or(rhs)`,
     `xor(rhs)`:
-    make a new NativePointer with this NativePointer plus/minus/and/or/xor `rhs`, which may either be a JavaScript number or another NativePointer
+    make a new NativePointer with this NativePointer plus/minus/and/or/xor `rhs`, which may either be a number or another NativePointer

 -   `shr(n)`, `shl(n)`:
     make a new NativePointer with this NativePointer shifted right/left by `n`